kmcgill88/McPicker-iOS/README.md

 [![Platform](https://img.shields.io/cocoapods/p/McPicker.svg?style=flat)](http://cocoapods.org/pods/McPicker)

 ## About
-A simple picker view with animations that is rotation aware.
+McPicker is a UIPickerView replacement with animations and rotation ready.
 The more string arrays you pass the more picker components you'll get.
 You can set custom label or use the default.

 ## Usage
 To run the example project, clone the repo, and run `pod install` from the Example directory first.